PHYS3888/Tutorial_ComplexNetworks/README.md

 Use the `isBodyNeuron` indicator to reduce the full adjacency matrix down to include information about body neurons only, as a new adjacency matrix, `adjMatrixBody`.

-:question::question::question:
+:question::question::question: __Q6:__
 How many connections exist between the body neurons of _C. elegans_?

-:question::question::question:
+:question::question::question: __Q7:__
 In the sketch above, identify the part of the adjacency matrix that corresponds to connections _from_ body neurons _to_ head neurons.
 By constructing an indicator for head neurons, as `isHeadNeuron = (neuronLabels==1);`, compute the total number of connections made _from_ a body neuron to a head neuron.

-#### :yum: [Optional]: Visualize body-body neuron connectivity:yum:
+#### :yum: [Optional]: Visualize body-body neuron connectivity :yum:

 Visualize interconnectivity between the worm's body neurons using `imagesc()` (as we did for the full network above).
-Visually estimate the probability that if a pair of neurons are connected, that this connection is reciprocal?
+From this plot, give a rough visual estimate of the probability that if a pair of neurons are connected, this connection is reciprocal?

 To assess your visual estimate, you can compute the true value by running the function `whatProportionReciprocal(adjMatrixBody)`.